fctanglao/TCPIPEncryptedMessaging/README.md

 ```bash
 inet_pton(AF_INET, "192.168.119.128", &serv_addr.sin_addr)
 ```
-> Note: It is considered bad practice to publicly publish your IP address.
-DO NOT DO IT.
+> Note: It is considered bad practice to publicly publish your IP address. **DO NOT DO IT**.
 These addresses are from VMs that have been decommissioned
 ### Run the Client
 ```bash
 ./client